 WF and W Grades.
 The grades of WF and W indicate withdrawal from a course only under those conditions described in the sections entitled Class Schedule Change Procedure and Grading Policy for Withdrawal From Classes.

 Incomplete Grades.
 A grade of I indicates assigned work yet to be completed in a given course or absence from the final examination and is assigned only upon instructor approval of a student request.
 The I grade may be awarded only in exceptional circumstances beyond the student’s control, such as illness, and only after 80% of the time allocated for the course has elapsed and substantial progress has been made toward completion of course requirements with the exception of courses that do not fit within the traditional semester calendar.

 In cases of exceptional circumstances beyond the student’s control, it is the responsibility of the student to approach the instructor to request an I grade and to provide documentation, including a written statement of when the work will be completed, to support the request.
 The authority to award an I grade rests with the instructor whose decision is final.
 Students whose requests for I grades are approved must not re-register for the class until the I grade has been resolved.
 The I grade becomes an F if not removed when grades are due the following term according to the following schedule: I grades from the fall semester become F’s if not removed by the day grades are due for the spring semester; I grades from the spring semester and the summer session become F’s if not removed by the day grades are due for the fall semester.

+When there is an existing incomplete grade and the instructor who assigned the incomplete has left the university or is no longer available, the chair of the department will be responsible for making sure that the completed work is graded, and a final grade is submitted.

 An I grade may be changed to a W only in very unusual circumstances and when the student’s situation has changed since the I grade was awarded.
 In these cases, the request for a change to a W must be in writing, documented, and approved by the instructor, department chair and dean.
 Students will not be allowed to graduate until all grades of I have been resolved.

 In the case of courses that do not fit within the traditional semester calendar, the faculty member assigns the I grade.
 The time periods for the removal of I grades before they become grades of F are the same as those stated in the previous paragraph.